alba1735/tRNAgraph/README.md

 * `--pcamarkers` is the observation to use for choosing which markers to populate the pca plot.
 By default, the samples will be used as markers.
 * `--pcacolors` is the observation to use for coloring the PCA plot.
 If no observation is provided, the PCA plot will be colored by samples.

-#### Correlation
+#### Radar

-* `--corrmethod` is the method to use for calculating the correlation.
-The following methods can be used:
+* `--radargrp` is the observation to use for grouping the radar plots.
+If no observation is provided, the radar plots will be grouped by sample group.
-  * `pearson` - Pearson correlation coefficient.
-  * `spearman` - Spearman rank correlation.
-  * `kendall` - Kendall Tau correlation coefficient.

 #### Volcano

 * `--volgrp` is the observation to use for grouping the volcano plots.
 If no observation is provided, the volcano plots will be grouped by sample group.
 * `--volrt` is the read type to use for the volcano plots.
 By default, the volcano plots will be generated using the total unique normalized reads.
 * `--volcutoff` is the cutoff for reads to include in the volcano plots.
 By default, the volcano plots will discard anything with less than 80 reads.

-#### Radar

-* `--radargrp` is the observation to use for grouping the radar plots.
-If no observation is provided, the radar plots will be grouped by sample group.

-#### Compare

-* `--comparegrp1` is the observation to use for grouping the compare plots.
-If no observation is provided, the compare plots will be grouped by sample group.
-* `--comparegrp2` is the observation to use for grouping the compare plots.
-If no observation is provided, the compare plots will be grouped by sample group.

 ## Database Variables